Legal Help for Garbage Truck Accidents

 - Mechanical issues brought on by lack of vehicle maintenance

 - Overloading garbage trucks leading to debris falling on other cars or pedestrians

-It’s important to note that other drivers aren’t the only would-be victims when it comes to garbage truck accidents in Indiana: since these vehicles operate in busy suburban neighborhoods, people walking by may end up getting hit by improperly secured debris, leading to serious injuries.
+It’s important to note that other drivers aren’t the only would-be victims when it comes to garbage truck accidents; since these vehicles operate in busy suburban neighborhoods, people walking by may end up getting hit by improperly secured debris, leading to serious injuries.